garciaev/PredictingSolarEnergy/README.md

 Errors in the forecast could lead to large expenses in extra Fossil fuel consumption or emergency purchases of electricity from other companies.
 Therefore, predicting day-ahead solar energy availability using weather forecasts is critical for utility companies.

 # The Data
-For this project, I used weather data from 1994-2009 from NOAA/ESRL Global Ensemble Forecast System, obtained from Kaggle: https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest These weather are forecasts for 12, 15, 18, 21 and 24 hours ahead.
+For this project, I used weather data from 1994-2012 from NOAA/ESRL Global Ensemble Forecast System, obtained from Kaggle: https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest These weather are forecasts for 12, 15, 18, 21 and 24 hours ahead.

-I used these weather data to predict the total integrated solar energy available as measured at 98 different Oklahoma Mesonet sites by pyranometers from 1994-2009: https://www.mesonet.org/
+I used these weather data to predict the total integrated solar energy available as measured at 98 different Oklahoma Mesonet sites by pyranometers from 1994-2012: https://www.mesonet.org/

 # The Solution

-I implemented extreme gradient boosted trees XGBoost: https://github.com/dmlc/xgboost
+I implemented extreme gradient boosted trees XGBoost: https://github.com/dmlc/xgboost I ran XGBoost to find the statistically relevant patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site.
+I was able to predict the actual solar energy available to within 10%.